Call for Applications

 * note applicant’s role on committee

 5. Training high school, community college, and college/university teachers

-(a) Student evaluations of nominee's former students with narrative describing the role of the nominee in developing the student(s) as a teacher
+(a) Student evaluations of applicant's former students with narrative describing the role of the applicant in developing the student(s) as a teacher

-(b) Accomplishments of these teachers with narrative linking the accomplishments of the nominee’s work with the student(s)’ work
+(b) Accomplishments of these teachers with narrative linking the accomplishments of the applicant’s work with the student(s)’ work

 Materials to be submitted (electronic copies of the following):

 (a) applicant’s name, address, telephone number, and email address;

 (b) category of award for which the person is applying (e.g., 4-year college, 2-year college, high school);

 (c) nominator’s name, address, telephone number, and email address (in the event of self-nominations, this is not necessary); and